Baz Ashmawy: Career

 He appeared in Jason Byrne's award-winning prank series Anonymous.
 He later appeared numerous times on RTÉ One's flagship travel show No Frontiers before venturing into his own solo project Baz's Culture Clash on RTÉ Two, which he began filming in September 2008 and finished the following April, travelling the world to film it.
 It was aired during September and October 2009.
 It had initially been expected to air in March 2009.
 For the series Ashmawy visited a coven of witches in Kells, County Meath and underwent hypnosis to allow him to meet his Egyptian ancestors.
-Ashmaway also visited a haunted house with a group called "Leinster Paranormal".
+Ashmawy also visited a haunted house with a group called "Leinster Paranormal".
 He also teamed up with a group of ghostbusters to visit the haunted Carlow Shopping Centre where a little girl and some former prisoners from the old county jail were among the ghosts which were said to haunt the building.
 The episode in the shopping centre was filmed at night and in one incident a member of Ashmawy's film crew collapsed without explanation when his body was invaded.
 In another episode Ashmawy met a man whose diet consisted of roadkill, including badgers and cats.
 The series was poorly received.
 Irish Independent critic John Boland wrote of the first episode that it "gives a new meaning to the notion of meaninglessness", and questioned the purpose of a show where Ashmawy "grinned and grimaced his way through southern California in an unserious search of alternative therapies".
 Hilary Fannin wrote in The Irish Times that a later episode "investigated (well, that might be too strong a word for it – let's say glossed over) the world of the paranormal".
 Paul Whitington wrote in the Irish Independent that the subjects covered in the series were "new-age nonsense".
 His next project Baz's Extreme Worlds aired on 10 May 2010.